Otoisong/Otoisong.github.io/_posts/2021-06-25-coffee-and-python.md

     my_python_knowledge += 1
 ```

-Here is an **unordered list** showing some things I love about Python
+Just as every new day brings more opportunities to explore, my love for Python deepens with each project:

-* For my work
+For my career
-    * Data Analysis
+Data Analysis
-    * Data Visualisation
+Data Visualisation
-    * Machine Learning
+Machine Learning
-* For fun
+For my curiosity
-    * Deep Learning
+Deep Learning
-    * Computer Vision
+Computer Vision
-    * Projects about coffee
+Projects that fuel my passion for coffee

-Here is an _ordered list_ showing some things I love about coffee
+And much like a fresh cup of coffee, this career path ignites my senses, pushing me to be more, do more, and learn more.
+Here’s what keeps me craving more:

-1. The smell
+The rush
-    1. Especially in the morning, but also at all times of the day!
+Especially in the morning when the possibilities are endless, and the world feels full of untapped potential.
-2. The taste
+The challenge
-3. The fact I can run the 100m in approx. 9 seconds after having 4 cups in quick succession
+The satisfaction of seeing progress—like running a race, fueled by passion and determination, with every cup bringing me closer to my goals.
+Python and coffee are the perfect companions in this exciting journey.

-I love Python & Coffee so much, here is that picture from the top of my project AGAIN, but this time, in the BODY of my project!
+To celebrate this connection, here’s the image from the top of my project again, representing the blend of energy and creativity that keeps me moving forward:

 ![alt text](/img/posts/coffee_python.jpg "Coffee & Python - I love them!")

-The above image is just linked to the actual file in my Github, but I could also link to images online, using the URL!

-A line break, like this one below - helps me make sense of what I'm reading, especially when I've had so much coffee that my vision goes a little blurry
+This image, just like my career path, is always accessible—whether in the cloud, my GitHub, or here on this page.
+I could share it far and wide with a simple URL, but for now, it belongs right here, where my passion is strongest.

+A line break, much like a deep breath, helps me pause and reflect on how far I’ve come, especially after a few too many cups of coffee.
+My vision might get a little blurry from all the excitement, but my drive and focus only grow stronger.

 ---

-I could also add things to my project like links, tables, quotes, and HTML blocks - but I'm starting to get a cracking headache.
-Must be coffee time.
+I could add more—links, tables, quotes, HTML blocks—but right now, I’m riding the wave of excitement and passion that this new career path has brought me.
+Yes, it’s time for coffee—and time to chase after the endless opportunities ahead.